Curriculum Principles and Overview

 Students follow the 'Crayford Curriculum' model which seeks to 'join up' the different elements of the secondary curriculum.

 Termly assessments are used to track and monitor student progress and achievement.
-Personal, Social, Health & Careers Education (PSHCE) is compulsory and is taught throughout the three Key Stages.
+Character and Wellbeing Education is compulsory and is taught throughout the three Key Stages.

 Curriculum Maps for Key Stage 3